segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 32 September 5, 2018

+**Today's Progress**: Today I worked on dissecting my tech site css.
+I tried out other similar css sheets with the same html to try to identify when the problem was with the css or the html.
+I keep getting weird spacers now, usually under elements or at the end of the page.
+Like when body {height:100%} extends below the screen when there is only a sentence or two on the page.

+**Thoughts**: I'm thinking of ditching it and rewriting the whole thing from scratch.

 ### Day 31 September 4, 2018

 **Today's Progress**: I decided to create a basic css sheet that I can just customize for each website I design.
 I snipped out some features and made them their own reference files.
 I also updated my sewing site, taking down the pricing for alterations since I decided that I am not going to offer that service anymore.
-I didn't dissect the Tech site css yes.
+I didn't dissect the Tech site css yet.

 **Thoughts**: A full month already!
 And of course, I went and spent several hours again today.
 It is addicting.
 But most of that time was while the kids were at school and I didn't actually have other obligations.